-B. Intersegmental General Education Transfer Curriculum (IGETC).
+B. Intersegmental General Education Transfer Curriculum (IGETC) Breadth

-This plan applies to both the CSU and UC systems.
+This plan applies to both the CSU and UC campuses.
 However, some schools and majors within the UC system DO NOT accept the IGETC plan.

 Also, students in Engineering, Science, Math or other high-unit majors are advised not to use IGETC.
-See a counselor for information.
-A minimum of 37 units of General Education with at least a "C" in each course is required to complete the IGETC.
+See a counselor for more information.
+A minimum of 37 units of General Education with at least a "C" in each course is required to complete the IGETC breadth.